KyleSeaford/FDS/README.md

 ## Features

 - **Sensor Network**: Utilizes a network of sensors including smoke detectors, temperature sensors, and cameras.
-- **Solar Powered Nodes**: Each individual node in the network is solar powered, ensuring continuous operation even in remote areas without access to conventional power sources.
+- **Solar-Powered Nodes**: Each node in the network is solar-powered, ensuring continuous operation even in remote areas without access to conventional power sources.
 - **Automated Responses**: Upon detecting any changes or triggers from the sensors, the system automatically initiates responses such as email alerts, text alerts, and notifications to emergency responders.
 - **Data Visualization**: The data collected from the sensor network can be viewed on a webpage created using Flask and HTML, providing real-time monitoring and visualization of environmental conditions.

 ## Usage

-the Fire Detection System (FDS) continuously monitors the environment for any signs of wildfires.
+The Fire Detection System (FDS) continuously monitors the environment for any signs of wildfires.
 Users can access the web interface to view real-time data and receive alerts in case of any detected anomalies.

-## Acknowledgements
+## Acknowledgments

 We would like to acknowledge the following:

-- kyle seaford for programing it
+- Kyle Seaford for programming it
 - Raspberry Pi Foundation for providing the hardware platform.
 - Flask and HTML communities for providing tools for web development.
 - Emergency responders and organizations for their collaboration and support.

 ## Contact

-For any questions or inquiries related to this project, you can reach out to Kyle Seaford via email or through GitHub.
+For any questions or inquiries related to this project, you can reach out to Kyle Seaford via email or GitHub.